 Figure 6.2.
-What civil society initiatives targeting Armenia-Turkey reconciliation would you approve of? (multiple answers were possible)
+What civil society initiatives targeting Armenia-Turkey reconciliation would you approve of? (all the answers were accepted)

 Many significant components address the consequences of the Armenian Genocide, while few have a clear economic nature.
-For example, "contributing to facilitation of business relations and business development"
+For example, "contributing to facilitation of business relations and business development" or "contributing to development of tourism" are among high priorities that respondents would like to see as civil society initiatives.